Father: Edwin Earl Wilson “Earl”

 Buried: Webster City Cemetery, Webster City, Iowa.
 Wilson Lot near the northwest side.

 The Wilson family started out farming near Louisville, Illinois then later moved to Iowa.
-Their hard work paid off and at one time they had over $16,000 in cash which was kept buried in the garden during the Depression.
+Their hard work paid off and at one time they had over $16,000 in cash.
+This was during the Depression, which saw many banks fail, so the money was kept buried in the garden.

 Earl was a hard working, serious man.
-His politics, like most farmers of the early 20th century, were set in stone – his oldest son once teased him that he’d vote for a snake if it was Republican.
+His politics, like many Midwest farmers of the early 20th century, were very conservative — and set in stone.
+His oldest son once teased him that he’d vote for a snake if it was Republican.

 Earl also had very definite ideas about how and when things should be done.
 In his view, none of the children were ever too old for a bit of advice or assistance.
-When one of his sons (by this time a man with a family of his own) postponed the spring plowing for a day because of the wetness of the fields, Earl drove out to the farm to do the plowing himself.
-Upon returning from an afternoon of fishing, the son was then greeted with the site of the tractor firmly mired in the middle of the field!
+When one of his sons (by this time a grown man with a family of his own) postponed the spring plowing for a day because the fields were too wet, Earl drove out to the farm to do the plowing himself.
+Upon returning from an afternoon of fishing, the son was then greeted with the site of his tractor firmly mired in the middle of the field!

 Ethel was a frail woman who was often sick during her long life.
 She was especially troubled by headaches which she eased by wearing a wet washcloth on her head.
-This was eased by finally going to a chiropractor when she was seventy-eight years old.
+This was eased by finally, at the age of seventy-eight, being persuaded to go to a chiropractor.
 Ethel also had contracted tuberculosis when a young mother.
-She was always afraid of passing it on to her children and consequently was not remembered as an affectionate person.
+She was always afraid of her children getting it from her and was therefore not very affectionate.

-After farming for many years, the couple retired in Webster City.
+After farming for many years, the couple retired in Webster City, Iowa.
 Sunday afternoons during the summer would often find them fishing off the Old White Bridge over the Iowa river after enjoying a picnic lunch.
 Both were avid fishermen and would often travel up to Minnesota on fishing trips.
-Earl also kept a garden and woe to the grandchild who entered it without his permission!
+Earl also liked working in his garden and woe to the grandchild who entered it without his permission!
 (The buried money may had something to do with this attitude.)

-Ethel’s declining health resulted in her eventually being put in a nursing home, but the stay was short.
-After only a few days, Ethel called her husband and said “Earl!
+Ethel’s declining health resulted in her eventually being put in a nursing home, but the stay was a short one.
+After only a few days, Ethel called her husband and said, “Earl!
 Come down and get me out of here!”.
-She was moved back to her home and died there of a heart attack one April evening in 1967.
+She was moved back home and died there of a heart attack one April evening in 1967.